Jane Pearson: Life

 Pearson now began her ministry.
 For forty-two years she travelled and spoke at the meeting of Quaker women across Lancashire and Yorkshire.
 She wrote many letters including The correspondence with Thomas Wilkinson (1751–1836) and other Quaker ministers Esther Tuke, Deborah Darby whose family helped start the Industrial Revolution and the American born Rebecca Jones.

 Death and legacy

-She died in Whitehaven in 1816 having outlived her husband and all her children by ten years.
+Pearson died in Whitehaven in 1816 having outlived her husband and all her children by ten years.
 Quaker funerals were sombre affairs.
 A note from Whitehaven dated 1800 warns fellow Quakers to only invite a select number to a funeral where the food should be sufficient.
-The aim was to allows those present to have "mournful yet instructive meditation."
+The aim was to allow those present to have "mournful yet instructive meditation."

-In the year after her birth her writings were assembled into a book and published.
+In the year after her death, her writings were assembled into a book and published.
 This is the major source of her life.
 Some of her letters covering 1784 to 1821 are in the local records library.